 A full and independent evaluation of the Summer Camps Pilot Programme 2015 has been carried out by the Strategic Investment Board (SIB).
 You can view the Together Building a United Community Summer Camps - Final Evaluation Report below:

-The Summer Camps Programme 16/17 is now open for applications and will close at 5.00pm on 19 April 2016
+The T:BUC Camps Programme 17/18 is now open for applications and will close at 2pm on 19 April 2017.

-The Guidance Notes, Application Form (MS Word and PDF versions) and a list of frequently asked questions are available to download via the links below:
+The Guidance Notes, Application Form (MS Word and PDF versions) are available to download via the links below:

-A number of Information Workshops have recently been held to provide advice and guidance to organisations who are considering applying for funding under the Summer Camps Programme 2016/17.
-Along with the workshops a resource pack has been prepared.
-The document can be downloaded below:
+A number of Information workshops have been arranged to provide advice and guidance to organisations who are considering applying for funding under the T:BUC Camps Programme 2017/18.
+These workshops will provide applicants with information on:

 Equality Impact Screening and Statement of Impact